great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md

 ### 2. Set your expectation_suite_name and create your Batch Request

-The Batch Request specifies which Batch of data you would like to profile in order to create your suite.
-We will pass it into a Validator in the next step.
+The <TechnicalTag tag="batch_request" text="Batch Request" /> specifies which <TechnicalTag tag="batch" text="Batch" /> of data you would like to <TechnicalTag tag="profiling" text="Profile" /> in order to create your Expectation Suite.
+We will pass it into a <TechnicalTag tag="validator" text="Validator" /> in the next step.

 ```python
 expectation_suite_name = "insert_the_name_of_your_suite_here"